 HOW TO START A BLOG FROM SCRATCH

-STEP 1: PICK YOUR NICHE
+STEP 1: FIND YOUR PERFECT NICHE

 i.
 Stick to what you know.

 I've created so many websites over the years that did not make a single dime.
 In fact, all my failed projects lost hundreds of dollars.
 Thousands, even, if you count the man hours I put into them.